sycamore-rs/sycamore/docs/next/cookbook/optimize-wasm-size.md

 ## Building in release mode

-A common mistake when building a Wasm binary is to forget to build in release mode.
-If you are using `trunk`, simply add the `--release` flag to the build command:
+If you are building for production, make sure you are serving a release WASM binary.
+Rust tends to produce very large WASM binaries during debug mode but simply passing the `--release` will massively reduce the total payload.

 ```bash
 trunk build --release
 ```

-## `Cargo.toml`
+## `Cargo.toml` flags

 It is possible to configure release builds to be smaller by using various flags and configurations in your `Cargo.toml` file.

 ```toml
 [profile.release]